nbarbettini/BeautifulRestApi/README.md

 ### Model Ion links, resources, and collections

-[Ion](https://ionwg.org) provides a simple framework for describing REST objects in JSON.
+[Ion][ion] provides a simple framework for describing REST objects in JSON.
 These Ion objects can be modeled as POCOs in C#.
 Here's a Link object:

 ```csharp
 public class Link